 Before you start a home-based food business in Texas, you need to consider some basic legal issues.
-For example, you must know which foods you are allowed to prepare in your home kitchen, choose a business structure, understand how your business is regulated, learn about food safety, and obtain insurance.
+For example, you must choose a business structure, understand how your business is regulated, learn about food safety, obtain insurance, and know which foods the Texas Cottage Food Law allows you to prepare in your home kitchen.
 If you want to hire employees, you need to know the rules about that, too.

 This article will get you started.
 To learn more about running a home-based business, see Nolo's section on Your Home Business.